cbatson/hxBitcoin/README.md

 ## Why Haxe?

- * Target C++, Java, JS, PHP, AS3 and more—with a single code base
+ * Target C++, Java, JS, PHP, AS3 and more--with a single code base
  * Extends reach to desktop, mobile, web, and server platforms
  * Performant
  * Vibrant and passionate community